aerogear/graphback/docs/intro/concepts.md

 ## Database migrations

 Graphback provides the option for automatic database migrations, to give you a full backend experience out of the box.
-Database migrations are based on your model with various options for table mapping.
+Database migrations are based on your schema with various options for table mapping.
 Currently, Graphback supports many relational databases by using the Knex.js library to perform migrations.

 Please follow the **Database** section for more details.